emb-riscv/specs-markdown/device-control-block.md

 ## ID of the last hart

-For multi-hart devices, reading this register returns the ID of the last hart.
+For multi-hart devices, reading this register returns the ID of the last hart available in the device.
 Single-hart devices return 0.

 ## Hart status and control

 For multi-hart devices, these registers allow one hart to pend interrupts to any other hart, and possibly to handle the priority thresholds, to handle synchronization issues like priority inversion.

 > <sup>Use case must be further investigated.</sup>